lucasnoce/BRS_v1/README.md

 This repo will be used to develop a basic system for rocketry avionics.
 Development is still in initial phase, as described below, and will most definetly go under many changes and tweeks as the project evolves.

+For updated project information, please refer to the [**General Requirements document**](Documentation/General_Requirements.pdf).
+The images and descriptions in this README may be out of date.

 # Rocketry Overview
 ## My Background
 I am a recently graduated Electronics Engineer and a space/rocketry enthusiast.
 For 3 years during graduation, I participated on a student rocketry team (at the time called Beyond Rocket Design, now Beyond Aerospace Department) where I helped to design and build model rockets for competitions like LASC, FBMF and so many others.